AndraRoman/odin-project-exercises/javascript/calculator/README.md

 ##Features
 * Usable with keyboard as well as mouse
 * Unit tests using Mocha + Chai assertions
+* Integration tests using ZombieJS to test rendering and responses to clicks.
+Failed to test keyboard input; will try PhantomJS next time.
 * General enough to easily add more operators with different precedence levels